-The Mortgage Lender Limited is registered as a data controller with the Information Commissioners Office (ICO) under registration number ZA136175.
+The Mortgage Lender Limited is a wholly owned subsidiary of Shawbrook Bank Limited, with it’s own separate legal and regulatory status.
+We are registered as a data controller with the Information Commissioners Office (ICO) under registration number ZA136175.

 If you have any queries relating to our use of your personal information or any other related data protection questions, please contact us by writing to: